bmatticus/opnsense-unbound-monitor/README.md

   Whether to use TCP instead of UDP for DNS queries.
   Default: `FALSE`

+### Healthchecks Integration
+- **HEALTHCHECKS_SLUG**
+  SLUG for healthcheck, if this is set the integration is enabled and updates will be sent to this SLUG.

 ### Script Behavior
 - **MAX_ATTEMPTS**
   Number of retry cycles to attempt resolution before giving up.